yurug/learn-ocaml-tutorial/README.md

 git checkout step-X
 ```

-## What is to learn in this step ?
+## What is to learn in this step?

 How to:

-* grade a arity-one function by comparison to a given solution
+* Grade an arity-one function by comparison to a given solution.

-* grade multiple-arguments functions
+* Grade multiple-arguments functions.

-* grade a polymorphic function with different input types
+* Grade a polymorphic function with different input types.

 ## List of graded functions

 ### grade-function/test.ml

 * `identity`: [`identity x`] returns x.
-Tested with integer inputs.
+Testing is done on integer inputs.

 ### grade-function-polymorphic/test.ml

 * `identity`: [`identity x`] returns x.
-Tested with integer, char and float inputs.
+Testing is done on integer, char and float inputs.

 ### grade-function-multiple-args/test.ml

 * `op`: [`op x y`] returns the result of the operation `x * y + y`.